Skip to main content

 #2 Entry, Exit and Info

 It costs $500 (€20) per person to enter the park.
-Free maps are available from inside at the Visitor Centre.
-After you pass the gates, follow the path until you see the building on the right hand side.
+Free maps are available from inside the Visitor Centre.
+After you pass the gates, follow the path until you see the building on the right-hand side.

 If you need one there is an ATM at the Falls entrance.
 Additional fees cost $119 (€5) per withdrawal and not all international cards will work.

-There is also tourist information desk before the main train station ‘estacion central’ should you need it.
+There is also a tourist information desk before the main train station ‘Estacion central’ should you need it.

 If you plan to revisit the Falls for a second day out, as you exit Iguazú swing by the ticket office and stamp your current ticket.
 This allows entry the following day for half the price but you will need to flash some I.D.